top of page

 Location: University of Maryland, College Park, MD

-Eligibility: Open to all high school students during the 2023–2024 academic year.
+Eligibility: Open to all high school students.
 High school students are required to have a minimum GPA of 3.0.

 Application Deadline: Most students are nominated by educators or selected through academic partnerships, but direct applications are also accepted through their application process here.